-We have options for as little as 3% down, no PMI with a purchase up to ~$500,000 and a 5% down program for up to a $750,000 purchase.
+We have options for as little as 3% down, for as much as a $1.5M purchase.
 To set up a time to discuss low down payment options with a specialist, over the phone, Click Here.

 If you’re wondering how you’re going to be able to afford even 5% down, you might want to consider down payment assistance.

 Down Payment Assistance

 There are many options out there.
 From grants to lender-offered assistance, assistance doesn't have to come in the form of a loan.
 Some great forms of assistance are as follows: